 The costs of retirement benefits are recognised in the Cost of Services when they are earned by employees, rather than when the benefits are eventually paid as pensions.
 However, the charge that is required to be made against Council Tax is based on the cash payable in the year, so the real cost of retirement benefits is reversed out of the General Fund via the Movement in Reserves Statement.
-The following transactions have been made in the CI&ES and the General Fund balance via the Movement in Reserves Statement:
+The following transactions have been made in the Cl&ES and the General Fund balance via the Movement in Reserves Statement:

-2017/10 2010/17 £'000 £'000 Comprehensive Income & Expenditure Statement (CI&ES) Cost of Services comprising: Current service cost 3,040 2,113 Administration expenses 37.
-41 Net interest on the net defined benefit liability 1,751.
-2,047 Total Post-Employment Benefits Charged to the (Surplus)/Deficit on 4,828 4,201 the Provision of Services · · Post-Employment Benefits Charged to Other Comprehensive Income and Exp penditure: Return on plan assets in excess of interest (559) (10,920) Other actuarial losses on assets 0 290 Change in demographic assumptions 0 (2,262) Change in financial assumptions (5,073) 26,513 Experience (gain)/loss on defined benefit obligation 0 (7,056) Total Re-measurements Recognised in Other Comprehensive (5,632) 6,565 Income and Expenditure Total Post-Employment Benefits Charged to the CI&ES (804) 10,766 Movement in Reserves Statement Reduction of charges made to the (surplus)/deficit on the Provision of Services for post-employment benefits to equal actual payments in (2,079) (1,404) accordance with the Code Employers' Contributions Payable to the Scheme 2,749 2,797 Actual Return on Scheme Assets less Interest 559 10,920 f) Pension Assets and Liabilities Recognised in the Balance Sheet g) Reconciliation of the Movements in the Fair Value of Scheme (Plan) Assets and Liabilities (Defined Benefit Obligation)
+Notes to the Core Financial Statements 2017/18 £'000 2016/17 £'000 Comprehensive Income & Expenditure Statement (CI&ES) Cost of Services comprising: Current service cost 3,040 2,113 Administration expenses 37 41 Net interest on the net defined benefit liability 1,751 2,047 Total Post-Employment Benefits Charged to the (Surplus)/Deficit on 4,828 4,201 the Provision of Services · · Post-Employment Benefits Charged to Other Comprehensive Income and Expo enditure: Return on plan assets in excess of interest (559) (10,920) Other actuarial losses on assets 0.
+290 Change in demographic assumptions 0.
+(2,262) Change in financial assumptions (5,073) 26,513 Experience (gain)/loss on defined benefit obligation 0 (7,056) Total Re-measurements Recognised in Other Comprehensive Income and Expenditure (5,632) 6,565 Total Post-Employment Benefits Charged to the CI&ES (804) 10,766 Movement in Reserves Statement Reduction of charges made to the (surplus)/deficit on the Provision of Services for post-employment benefits to equal actual payments in accordance with the Code (2,079) (1,404) Employers' Contributions Payable to the Scheme 2,749 2,797 Actual Return on Scheme Assets less Interest 559 10,920 f) Pension Assets and Liabilities Recognised in the Balance Sheet g) Reconciliation of the Movements in the Fair Value of Scheme (Plan) Assets and Liabilities (Defined Benefit Obligation)